Chicano art movement: Chicano art as identity and cultural affirmation

 Chicano art affirms their cultural identity through religious iconography and key elements of their Mexican, U.S., and indigenous cultures.
-For example, la Virgen de Guadalupe, of whom is an important figure in Mexican culture, is used in a socio-political context by Chicano artists as a symbol of both hope in times of suffering, and empowerment, particularly when embodying an average woman or portrayed in an act of resistance.
+For example, la Virgen de Guadalupe, who is an important figure in Mexican culture, is used in a socio-political context by Chicano artists as a symbol of both hope in times of suffering, and empowerment, particularly when embodying an average woman or portrayed in an act of resistance.
 Mexican and indigenous culture is celebrated through the practices of their ancestors (shrines, dance, murals, etc.).
 As new generations come to pass, art plays a role in educating Chicano youth about essential histories, traditions and values of their identity.
 One of the most celebrated holidays in Mexican culture is the Day of the Dead.
 The holiday focuses on gatherings of family and friends to pray for and remember family and friends who have died.
 The national holiday is celebrated in connection with the Catholic holidays of All Saints’ Day on November 1 and All Souls’ Day on November 2.
 Since it is so central to Mexican religious and cultural traditions, Day of the Dead has become a major component of Chicano art.

 Traditions connected with the holiday include the building of private altars honoring the deceased using sugar skulls or marigolds and visiting the deceased with gifts of their favorite foods or beverages.
 Chicanos are able to affirm their cultural, ethnic and religious identities through daily life in the barrio, and artists draw upon these traditions, experiences and images, such as sugar skulls and La Virgen de Guadalupe, in their artwork to reflect the importance of self-determination and cultural difference to Chicanos.